 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, lb : 0

-Red Sweet Tooth chile peppers are available year-round with a peak season in the fall months.
+Red Sweet Tooth chile peppers are available year-round with a peak season in the fall.

-Red Sweet Tooth chile peppers are featured in two products, a red pepper jelly and a red pepper relish, made by Glenwood Valley Farms in Langley, British Columbia.
-The farm opened in 1987 and made a commitment to let none of their products go to waste.
-In efforts to meet both the demand for good looking produce as well as their commitment to zero waste, they send what they call #1 grade produce into the food chain and #2 grade products are made into pickles, relishes, jams and jellies.
+Red Sweet Tooth chile peppers are featured in two products, red pepper jelly and red pepper relish, made by Glenwood Valley Farms in Langley, British Columbia.
+The farm opened in 1987 and distinguished itself as a farm that lets none of their products go to waste.
+In efforts to meet both the demand for good looking produce as well as their commitment to zero waste, the farm sends what they consider #1-grade produce, or produce that is aesthetically pleasing, into the food chain and #2-grade products, produce with minimal physical defects, are made into pickles, relishes, jams, and jellies.

-Red Sweet Tooth chile peppers were first developed in the Netherlands in 1996 by the De Ruiter Seed company, under the name Ramiro.
-The peppers are popular throughout Europe and are managed by a grower’s association, SweetPoint.
-To maintain year-round availability, they are grown in the Netherlands and the United Kingdom in the summer and in Spain during the remainder of the year.
-Red Sweet Tooth chile peppers were introduced in Canada as Crescendo peppers and are grown in greenhouses to allow for year-round availability.
-Red Sweet Tooth chile peppers can be spotted throughout Europe, as well as in British Columbia and just over the border in the greater Seattle area.
+Red Sweet Tooth chile peppers were first developed in the Netherlands in 1996 by the De Ruiter Seed company under the name Ramiro.
+Since its introduction, the sweet peppers have become a popular variety throughout Europe and currently are managed by a grower’s association known as SweetPoint.
+To maintain year-round availability, the peppers are cultivated in the Netherlands and the United Kingdom in the summer, and in Spain during the remainder of the year.
+Red Sweet Tooth chile peppers were also introduced into Canada as Crescendo® peppers and are grown in greenhouses for year-round availability, exporting the peppers throughout North America.
+Today Red Sweet Tooth chile peppers can be widely found through specialty grocers and local markets throughout Europe and British Columbia and are also found just over the border in the greater Seattle area.